InternVLA-A1: Unifying Understanding, Generation and Action for Robotic Manipulation: InternVLA-A1: Unified Understanding-Generation-Action Framework

 Inspired by the success of multimodal large language models, all three experts in \modelname adopt a decoder-only transformer architecture.

 \textbf{Understanding Expert.} The understanding expert directly adopts the architecture of existing MLLMs.
 In this implementation, we employ InternVL3 or Qwen3-VL, distinguished by their native multimodal capabilities and strong alignment between language and vision.
 We adhere to the processing pipeline of the base MLLMs: the multi-view observation at time $t$, denoted $o_t$, is encoded into visual tokens via the integrated vision encoder, while language instructions $l$ are converted into text tokens using the text tokenizer.
-These visual and text tokens are subsequently concatenated to form prefix tokens $h_{\mathrm{und}} = f_{\mathrm{und}}(l,o_t)$ that condition downstream experts.
+These visual and text tokens are subsequently processed by the transformer blocks of understanding expert, to form contextual embeddings $h_{\mathrm{und}} = f_{\mathrm{und}}(l,o_t)$.
+These embeddings serve as a shared context memory that is made accessible to downstream experts through masked self-attention, enabling the generation and action experts to attend to semantic scene context when predicting future latents and control commands.